paulondc/prefs/README.md

 ```

 ### Optional
-Map `capslock` to `esc` by adding the line below to your `~/.profile` (capslook gets in the way when using vim and at same time esc can be hard to reach by doing this it fixes two potential issues):
+Map `capslock` to `esc` by adding the line below to your `~/.profile` (capslook gets in the way when using vim and at same time esc can be 'hard' to reach by doing this it fixes two potential issues):
 ```bash
 setxkbmap -option caps:escape
 ```